A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Extended Moore matrices

-Conjugacy is an equivalence relation, whose classes are called conjugacy classes.
 It was shown in \cite[Cor.
-1]{matroidal} that there are exactly $ q-1 $ non-zero conjugacy classes in $ \mathbb{F}_{q^m} $ with respect to $ \sigma $, each of size $ (q^m-1) / (q-1) $.
-Furthermore, they are represented by consecutive powers of a primitive element of $ \mathbb{F}_{q^m} $, as observed in the paragraph after \cite[Def.
+1]{matroidal} that there are exactly $ q-1 $ non-zero equivalence classes in $ \mathbb{F}_{q^m} $ with respect to $ \sim_\sigma $, each of size $ (q^m-1) / (q-1) $.
+Furthermore, they are represented by powers of a primitive element, as observed in the paragraph after \cite[Def.
 2]{universal-lrc}.